 They will guide our path, but can we all agree on what comes next?
 What changes are needed in our great profession?

-One thing without doubt is that we can only answer questions like this with true > authority by coming together to speak with one very loud persuasive voice! > > It’s time for change.
-Connect with other leaders of volunteers and volunteering > and let us know the changes we need to make happen together: complete our short > survey now.
+One thing without doubt is that we can only answer questions like this with true authority by coming together to speak with one very loud persuasive voice!

+It’s time for change.
+Connect with other leaders of volunteers and volunteering and let us know the changes we need to make happen together.